All Scheduled Dates

 DESCRIPTION

-In Seeding Change: Care in Complex Conditions, learners will examine the harmful conditions that they and their communities face, with a lens towards identifying wellness practices and strategies that have sustained them.
+Join this session for an introduction to the Academy for Community Behavioral Health.
+The workshop begins with a shortened version of the Academy course, Seeding Change: Care in Complex Conditions.
+Seeding Change helps learners examine harmful conditions that they and their communities face, with a lens toward identifying wellness practices and strategies that have sustained them.

 New and emerging research on trauma and healing will be shared as a starting point for understanding the rich and diverse tools our communities hold to support physical and emotional wellness.